Best Hotels with Rooftop Bars in the World — Drinks with a View

 Location: Silom, central Bangkok

-Price: From around 180 USD per night
+Price: From around 80 EUR per night

 Lebua is home to Sky Bar, the rooftop that launched a thousand Instagram posts and a memorable scene in The Hangover Part II.
 Perched on the 63rd floor, the bar offers a 360-degree panorama of Bangkok's glittering skyline with the Chao Phraya River curving below like a dark ribbon.
 The cocktails are serious — the Hangovertini, made with green apple vodka, is the signature order.
 But it is the sheer scale of the view that pins you to the spot.
 The hotel itself is all-suite, with spacious rooms, floor-to-ceiling windows, and a sense of drama that matches the rooftop.
 Watching a Bangkok thunderstorm roll in from 63 floors up is one of travel's great free shows.